Jordan Springs, New South Wales

 Jordan Springs is a suburb of Sydney, in the state of New South Wales, Australia.
 It is 53 km west of the Sydney central business district, in the local government area of the City of Penrith.
 It was registered with the Geographical Names Board of New South Wales in 2011.

 On 22 November 2019, the suburb was expanded eastwards up to South Creek, incorporating the Central Precinct of the St Marys Release Area, which was previously part of the suburb of Llandilo.
+As of the 2021 Australian census, Jordan Springs has a population of 11,772.